 Other resources for Finding a Good Home-Mate

-There are four companies that offer online matching services.
+There are some companies that offer online matching services.
 Each have a different flavor.
 You might get lucky and find a match through one of them.
-They are:
+We list them here.

 There are also social service programs that offer matching services.
 You can check if there is one in your area in the national directory which can be found at the National Shared Housing Resource Center.